MN6W55 - Learning through Work 2 (2017/18)

 Deadlines for each of the four video portfolio segments, including submission of a CV with the final video:

-o Video 4 and CV and recruitment question responses deadline: no later than end of Week 13
+o Video 3, recruitment question responses and CV: no later than end of Week 14

 The assessment on this module is 100% coursework and double marked in accordance with the requirements of the relevant accrediting body and the university guidelines.

-Cottrell, S (2010) Skills for success: the personal development planning handbook 2nd Ed, Palgrave Macmillian, Basingstoke
+Cottrell S (2015) Skills for success, personal development and employability 3rd edition, Palgrave Macmillian, Basingstoke

 Fanthome C (2004) Work placements : a survival guide for students Palgrave Macmillian, Basingstoke